yohanchatelain/fmriprep/CONTRIBUTING.md

 # Contributing to fMRIPrep

 Welcome to the fMRIPrep repository!
 We're excited you're here and want to contribute.
-But before getting into the details of how to contribute, it is important that we establish certain elements for the collaboration, ensuring the healthy development of the project and the collaborators.

 ## Practical guide to submitting your contribution